Sorry, you need to enable JavaScript to visit this website.

 Finally, make sure you see some of the most famous spots along the way.
 The Blue Swallow Motel, the Oklahoma Route 66 Museum, Cadillac Ranch, Santa Monica Pier, and the Route 66 Drive-In Theater are just some of the iconic sights that you must take time out to visit during your tour.

-There are several great places to eat and to stay as you cross America on this famous route.
+There are several great places to eat and stay as you cross America on this famous route.
 Lou Mitchell’s, the first stop on Route 66, is an absolute must-visit for a meal before you set off on your journey, while you’ll never taste better ribs than those at Pappy’s Smokehouse in St Louis.

 When it comes to places to spend the night, the Blue Swallow Motel in Tucumcari is hard to beat for atmosphere, but there are a few other great spots to book a room for the night, including the Route 66-themed Motel in Afton and the authentic Boots Court in Carthage, which has been open since 1939.